20 Appendices

 Understanding how R is working in these terms can be helpful for troubleshooting and reaching out for help.
 It also helps you to use functions that you have never used before.

 Now, in RStudio, you should see the downloaded file in the Files tab.
 This should be the case if you created a project with RStudio; if not, it should be whatever your working directory is set to.
 If the file is there, great.
-If things are not working, consider downloading the file in the manual way and then move it into the directory that the R Project you created it.
+If things are not working, consider downloading the file in the manual way and then move it into the directory of the R Project you created.

 Okay, we’re ready to go.